openstack/ironic-inspector/README.rst

 * Support for OpenStack Kilo release and new Ironic state machine - see `Kilo state machine blueprint`_.

+  As a side effect, no longer depend on maintenance mode for introspection.
+  Stop putting node in maintenance mode before introspection.

 * Cache nodes under introspection in a local SQLite database.
   ``database`` configuration option sets where to place this database.
   Improves performance by making less calls to Ironic API and makes possible